Icelandic hinterland

 Sveinstindur

-An iconic viewpoint overlooking Lake Langisjór – one of the most beautiful views in the Highlands, reachable in about an hour of hiking.
+An iconic viewpoint with a panorama over Lake Langisjór — one of the most beautiful views in the Icelandic highlands, reachable in about an hour on foot.

 Laki

-A volcanic ridge with the Lakagígar craters, site of one of the largest volcanic eruptions in human history (1783–1784), which changed the climate of Europe.
+A volcanic peak with the Lakagígar craters, site of one of the largest volcanic eruptions in human history (1783–1784), which altered the climate of the entire European continent.

 Aldeyjarfoss

-A waterfall surrounded by perfectly shaped basalt columns on the Skjálfandafljót river – a geological highlight on the northern edge of the Highlands.
+A waterfall surrounded by regularly shaped basalt columns on the river Skjálfandafljót — a geological marvel on the northern edge of the highlands.

 Háifoss

-One of Iceland’s highest waterfalls (122 m) in the Þjórsárdalur valley, known from Stranger Things – next to it falls the slightly smaller Granni waterfall.
+One of Iceland’s highest waterfalls (122 m) in the Þjórsárdalur valley, known from the Stranger Things series — right beside it falls the slightly shorter waterfall Granni.

 Rauðaskál

-A red crater with dramatic views of a Mars-like landscape – a rarely visited spot in the southern Highlands.
+A red crater with dramatic views of a landscape reminiscent of Mars — a little-visited spot in the south Icelandic highlands.

 Dynkur

-An impressive waterfall on Iceland’s longest river Þjórsá, far from any tourist routes – you will most likely have it entirely to yourself.
+An imposing waterfall on Iceland’s longest river, Þjórsá, completely off all tourist routes — there is a very good chance you will have this place entirely to yourself.

 Háhyrna

-Views from the slopes of Háhyrna over the vast Sprengisandur plains with a panorama of the Fremri-Hagajökull glacier tongue.
+Views from the slopes of Mount Háhyrna over the vast plains of Sprengisandur with a panorama of the Fremri-Hagajökull glacial tongue.

 Nýifoss